Wuild/vue-forms/PUBLISHING.md

-# Publishing Guide for Vue Form Handler
+# Publishing Guide for @wuild/vue-forms

-This document provides instructions for publishing the Vue Form Handler package to npm.
+This document provides instructions for publishing the @wuild/vue-forms package to npm.

 ## Preparation Checklist